Accessing Florida state records and public information is easier than ever, thanks to state laws and records management improvements.

 For example, searchers could type “Miami-Dade County arrest records” to find recent arrests in that particular county.

 Otherwise, citizens could check other city jails within the county or give local law enforcement agencies a call.
-For a full list of county arrest logs, mugshot databases, and additional ways to search for criminal records, check out the the Florida criminal records and arrest records guide.
+For a full list of county arrest logs, mugshot databases, and additional ways to search for criminal records, check out the the Florida criminal and arrest records resource.

 How To Find Florida Mugshots